 Did they have a bad connection?

-So, how do we set up conversions?
+So, how do you set up conversions?

 First off, you will need a tool like Google Analytics to centralize all your conversion events.
 Google Analytics would serve to collect all your conversions that occur on your website which we can then use to our benefit.